The future of work is more than hybrid: How to build a community-centric culture

 How did this work?
 Rachel set up several distinct channels for different purposes, including:

 - Functional channels for research, marketing, and sales.

 - Project channels: One for the day-to-day team involved, and another for communicating general updates with the rest of the organization.

 - A water cooler channel for general rituals, routines, and connection.
 For example, the team would greet each other in the mornings and sign-off in the evenings.

 - Fun channels like a pet group, foodie group, and health & wellness group.
 People who don’t want to participate in these don’t have to.

 - Three frogs channel: As a weekly check-in, the team shared the three frogs (i.e. difficult tasks) they had to swallow.
 These weren’t necessarily the biggest projects, but those things that were going to be the most difficult for them to complete.

 - Flip that sh*t: Individuals shared when they were struggling with a negative perspective, and other team members would chime in to help reframe it into a positive perspective.
 Rachel explains, “This was really helpful for people to create flexibility of mind, and to look at things from a different angle.”

 For every team, the spaces or channels needed to work well together will look different.
 The purpose of these structures is to help the team reduce the amount of noise around them and focus on the task at hand.

 Over 1,000 organizations are already using the Howspace platform to foster strong cultures, collaborate at scale, and align everyone for the greatest impact.
-Start your free trial to start collaborating together and make work flexible yet impactful for everyone.
+Start for free and collaborate together to make work flexible yet impactful for everyone.